 - Inability to squat correctly

-This is usually stemmed from a couple of different reasons:
+This usually stems from a few different reasons:

 - Sitting for long periods during the day is a major culprit of weak glutes which also will lead to weak abdominal muscles, tight low back, tight quads and hip flexors, and weak hamstrings (Lower Crossed Syndrome).

-- Quad dominant exercises (Front Squats) during workouts
+- Quad dominant exercises like front squats during workouts can also cause glute strength problems.

-- Even Heels on shoes will change posture and create week glute and tight backs!
+- Even heels on shoes will change posture and create weak glute and tight backs!

 A Hinge is described as: